MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-estimate-migration-store-size.md

 # Estimate migration store size

 The disk space requirements for a migration are dependent on the size of the migration store and the type of migration.
-You can estimate the amount of disk space needed for computers in your organization based on information about your organization's infrastructure.
+You can estimate the amount of disk space needed for computers in the organization based on information about the organization's infrastructure.
 You can also calculate the disk space requirements using the ScanState tool.

 ## Hard disk space requirements

 - **Store**: For non-hard-link migrations, ensure that there's enough available disk space at the location where the store is saved.
 The store contains the data being migrated.
-You can save your store to another partition, an external storage device such as a USB flash drive or a server.
+You can save the store to another partition, an external storage device such as a USB flash drive, or a server.
 For more information, see [Choose a Migration Store Type](usmt-choose-migration-store-type.md).

 - **Source Computer**: The source computer needs enough available space for the following items: